dankinder/qpipe/README.md

 exceptions can easily cause the pipeline to never complete.
 I would love to see others be inspired by the API and contribute or implement it more robustly than I have.
 Though bear in mind: the lack of fancy features is also deliberate.
-Emitter is intended to be a library optimized for human understanding.
+QPipe is intended to be a library optimized for human understanding.
 This means keeping complexity down.

-All this to say: this is alpha software and the API could easily change, especially of the tools in [tools.py](emitter/tools.py).
+All this to say: this is alpha software and the API could easily change, especially of the tools in [tools.py](qpipe/tools.py).